TestOrgPleaseIgnore/node/doc/api/path.markdown

     Stability: 2 - Stable

 This module contains utilities for handling and transforming file paths.
-The file system is not consulted to check whether paths are valid.
+The file system is not consulted to check whether paths are valid..

 Use `require('path')` to use this module.
 The following methods are provided: